AI DIRECTION

 METHOD

-Ship the useful version before the giant version.
+Make the useful version judgeable before the idea grows extra limbs.

 Define the job, audience, input, output, and the decision the tool needs to support.